S2016 History of Photography Blogging Guidelines

 - Give your post one or more tags by entering them into the field under “Post Tags” on the right side of the Add New Post page.

-- If you’d like to take a look at your post before publishing it live on the course blog, click the “Preview” button on the upper right side of the Add New Post page.
+- If you’d like to take a look at your post before publishing it on the homework blog, click the “Preview” button on the upper right side of the Add New Post page.

 - When you’re ready to publish your post to the blog for all to see, click the blue “Publish” button on the right side of the Add New Post page.